nicosantangelo/sublime-gulp/README.md

 # Sublime Gulp

 A Gulp task runner with snippets for Sublime Text.

-This package is a port of the awesome [sublime-grunt](https://github.com/tvooo/sublime-grunt).
+This package is a merge between [Gulp Snippets](https://github.com/filipelinhares/gulp-sublime-snippets) from [@filipelinhares](https://github.com/filipelinhares) and [Gulp](https://github.com/NicoSantangelo/sublime-gulp) from [NicoSantangelo](https://github.com/NicoSantangelo) (this las one port of the awesome [sublime-grunt](https://github.com/tvooo/sublime-grunt)).

 ## Usage